ULB-Darmstadt/django-shibboleth-ds/README.rst

         from shibboleth_discovery.helpers import select2_processor
         SHIB_DS_POST_PROCESSOR = select2_processor

+    Of course, if you use Select2's ``templateResult`` this processor is reduntant.

 SHIB_DS_QUERY_PARAMETER (Default: 'q')
     In case you need a different GET parameter for your query, you can set it here.
 Note that the default value works fine with Select2.